 In its haste to get to the food, there’s always a chance the Snowflake Eel latches onto a finger instead.
 And they can easily break the skin, driving dangerous bacteria into the wound.
 This can lead to possible infection and a hospital visit.
 It really is best to stick to feeding tongs around them!

 It is known that Snowflake Moray Eels are pelagic spawners, meaning they release their eggs directly into the water column.
 The eggs have a droplet of oil, helping them stay afloat until they hatch.
-The young eels then form part of the chain of zooplankton awash around the reef, eating and being eaten by the soup of organisms that live within it.
+The young Snowflake Eel then forms part of the chain of zooplankton awash around the reef, eating and being eaten by the soup of organisms that live within it.
 The eels metamorphose several times into new shapes before settling down to the reef and finding a hole of their own.

-If you have a stable pair or group of Snowflake Eels, the most dominant fish will become the male.
+If you have a stable pair or group of Snowflake Eel fish, the most dominant fish will become the male.
 The process takes weeks to months to finish and is also reversible should that fish lose dominance.
 The females then form his harem and he eventually mates with each of them in turn.

-Keeping multiple Snowflake Eels presents a real challenge though, since they get along great until they don’t.
+Keeping multiple Snowflake Eels presents a real challenge since they get along great until they don’t.
 Fights can be very nasty if the loser can’t escape from the more dominant eel.
-But given the gentle temper and small size of the Snowflake Moray Eel, this is the best eel to attempt to breed if you’re interested!
+But given the gentle temper and small size of the Snowflake Eel, this is the best eel to attempt to breed if you’re interested!